William McFarland (Tennessee politician): Postwar politics and congress

 During the years following the Civil War, McFarland supported President Andrew Johnson and the conservative faction of the state government.
 He was a delegate to the pro-Johnson National Union Convention in August 1866.
 In April 1869, Governor Dewitt Clinton Senter appointed McFarland judge of the state's second judicial circuit to finish out the term of James P. Swann, who had resigned.
-That same year, he ran for state attorney general, but was defeated by the incumbent, Thomas M. Coldwell.
+That same year, he ran for state attorney general, but was defeated by the incumbent, Thomas H. Coldwell.
 In subsequent years, he was active at the municipal level in Hamblen County, which had been created in 1870, and included his Springvale Farm and Morristown.

 In 1874, McFarland ran on the Democratic ticket against four-term Republican incumbent Roderick R. Butler for the 1st district congressional seat.
 While Republicans generally controlled the district, Butler was caught up in a scandal over the selling of cadetships at U.S. military academies, which may have led to low turnout that year among Republican voters.
 On election day, McFarland defeated Butler, 8,783 votes to 6,995.

 During his lone term in Congress, McFarland sought to limit federal prosecutions for illegal whiskey distilling in East Tennessee, which many of his constituents felt had gotten out of control.
 He also introduced legislation that would allow farmers to sell the first $100 of their annual tobacco crop tax-free, and sought appropriations for improvements to the Tennessee River and its tributaries.
 He favored the use of silver as legal tender.

 Running for reelection in 1876, McFarland was ruthlessly assailed for his affiliation with the Democratic Party, with his opponents suggesting he was conspiring with former Confederates and Southern Democrats to destroy the federal government and reopen the slave trade.
 He defended himself by pointing out he had remained loyal to the Union throughout the war, and had supported virtually every measure regarding pensions and other aid for former Union soldiers and their families.
 Nevertheless, with Republicans no longer boycotting the vote, he stood little chance of winning a second term.
 On election day, he was defeated by the Republican candidate, James H. Randolph, 12,349 votes to 11,215.